Porky Pig's Feat: Reception

 Animator Mark Mayerson writes, "Frank Tashlin had a very personal style of cartoon direction.
 He chose unusual camera angles and was never afraid to cut shots quickly for humorous effect.
 His characters were often posed in 'extreme' (exaggerated) positions, and these poses were held far longer than other directors would dare.
 Tashlin's direction is so flamboyant that it is as entertaining to watch as the characters.
 Porky Pig's Feat is fairly standard from a story standpoint, typical of Warner Bros. cartoons that pit characters against each other.
 It's how Tashlin tells this story that makes it so memorable."

 Production

-The title is a play on words, referring to "pigs feet."
+The title is a play on words, referring to "pigs' feet".

 This was the first Schlesinger cartoon directed by Tashlin after his return to the studio following a five-year absence for stints at the Disney and Screen Gems studios.
 It is also the only appearance of Bugs Bunny, and final appearance of Porky Pig, in a black-and-white cartoon.

 The cartoon was colorized in 1968 (just after Seven Arts Productions, successor to Guild Films, to whom the black-and-white cartoon library had been sold some time before, acquired Warner Bros.) by having every other frame traced over onto a cel.
 Each redrawn cel was painted in color and then photographed over a colored reproduction of each original background.
-The cartoon was colorized again in 1990, this time with a computer adding color to a new print of the original black and white cartoon.
+The cartoon was colorized again in 1990, this time with a computer adding color to a new print of the original black-and-white cartoon.

+Daffy Duck makes reference to the Dick Tracy comic strip when calling the hotel manager Pruneface.